informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 <a name="ERMrest.ForeignKeyRef+name"></a>

 #### foreignKeyRef.name : <code>string</code>
-A unique nam that can be used for referring to this foreignkey.
+A unique name that can be used for referring to this foreignkey.

 **Kind**: instance property of [<code>ForeignKeyRef</code>](#ERMrest.ForeignKeyRef)
 <a name="ERMrest.ForeignKeyRef+simple"></a>